 Since our last Atlanta SEO webinar, Google’s mobile-friendly update came and went.
 That update has significantly changed the SEO landscape.
 If you want to stay on top of your SEO and your rankings, it’s going to require some shifted effort to optimize for the mobile space.
 So what has happened since that update took place?

-According to Google, there has been a 4.7 percent increase in mobile-friendly sites in both the months of March and April.
-At AIS Media our results have been comparative to Google’s.
+According to data provided by Google, there has been a 4.7 percent increase in mobile-friendly sites in both the months of March and April.
+At AIS Media our results have been comparative to Google’s numbers.
 Since offering our complimentary Website Performance Analysis we have generated over 50 reports.
 These outcomes prove that enough people were scared of potential traffic loss to make their sites mobile-friendly.